An edited excerpt of what was originally published on UXmatters and under the title “The Information Architecture Value Chain” – May 5, 2014

 Information architecture must address each of these segments with a solid value proposition.
 I’ll summarize the IA value propositions and list of what I describe as key areas of interest that you can use to support each claim.
 I will not review each area in this post.
 I would encourage you to explore them on your own.

-The Strategic Value of IA
+The Value of IA to Strategy

 Proposition: Information architecture contributes systems thinking that improves synthesis, strategic alignment, and solutions framing.

-As Figure 1 suggests, a successful IA strategy fosters alignment across many business-related concerns, which helps establish solid intention.
+A successful IA strategy fosters alignment across many business-related concerns, which helps establish solid intention.

 Business owners, product managers, and design strategists think in terms of the big picture.
 Business owners obsess over the budget, objectives, and key performance indicators.
 Strategists wax poetic over North-Star visions that provide guidance to the design and development teams.
-Similarly, sound information architecture activities establish coherent objectives and bring clarity to IA goals that naturally contribute to the overall product or project strategy.
+Similarly, sound information architecture activities establish coherent objectives and bring clarity to goals that naturally contribute to the overall product or project strategy.

 Key areas of interest: